microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 ### Buffer Pointers and Type Punning Through Unions

-While buffer pointer types are allowed in unions, type punning with buffer pointer types is disallowed.
+While buffer pointer types are allowed in unions, type punning with buffer pointer types is disallowed as it is with all other types in HLSL.
+Specifically, when a member of a union is defined, all other members become undefined, no matter the types.

 ## SPIR-V Appendices